Stone Basin Sapphire Valley History

 Rick Stargel, Day 1 of Clean Up

-Members Sharon Holt and Rick Stargel.
-Not shown but present for day 1: Lisa Stargel, Historical Society’s Social Media Manager and Jim Dunn, Co-Director of Camp Merrie Woode.
+The restoration began with a hands-on effort from SVHS Board Members Sharon Holt and Rick Stargel, supported by Social Media Manager Lisa Stargel and Jim Dunn, Co-Director of Camp Merrie-Woode.

 Historic Stone Basin Day 1 Cleanup